* Click here to return to the main conference page *

 Examining the Rollback of DEI in California Across Multiple Systems of Public Education: Policy and Pedagogical Implications on Faculty, Staff, and Students

-Frances Contreras, University of California-Irvine; Theresa Montano, California State University-Northridge; and Sylvia Hurtado, University of California-Los Angeles
+Frances Contreras, University of California-Irvine; Theresa Montano, California State University-Northridge; Alfred Herrera, University of California-Los Angeles; and Sylvia Hurtado, University of California-Los Angeles

 (Re)Conceptualizing Funds of Identity/Knowledge in PK-12 Spaces: Advancing Justice through Queer Ways of Knowing and Being